Owennewlove/git_css_javascript_third-party_APIs_work_day_scheduler/README.md

 ## Description

-The goal was to make a fully functioning timed quiz that shows, stores, and can call back scores obtained from completing the quiz.
-I used Html and Css to provide the basic framework of the quiz.
-Html properties such as basic semantic, classes, and ID's were used while css properties like margins, paddings, and display properties were used.
-Javascript allowed me to create a timer that counts down after the start button is clicked, to dislay different pages of the quiz based on events that happen in the website, and display the users score on completion of the quiz or if the timer reached 0.
-Functions, event listeners, intervals, if and else statements, local storage, etc. were all used in order to complete these requirements.
+The goal was to make a schedule planner that displayed a normal 9 to 5 work day.
+The planner needed to be able to allow the user to input events that would take place during the day and to save these events so they would show when reloading the website.
+Jquery within javascript was utilized to make this possible.
+Vairables, moment, Set Local storage, get local storage, .on click events, etc. were all used in the creation of this website.
+Also, the CSS provided needed to be modified to better the UI design of the website.